elgrons/languageselector/README.md

 ## Known Bugs

-* Reset Button isn't resetting the form.
-I'm having trouble understanding how to reset a radio button as the value cannot be "null" as in the examples from the coursework.
+* The "let= form..." variable delcaration is in mutliple eventListeners.
+I did this because I was getting console errors, but I think it is code cluttering and unnesssecary.
+I'm unsure how to debug, as the functionality is working as intended.
 * More questions could always be added!

 ## License